philippuk/RV_fuzz/README.md

 # RV_fuzz: A RISC-V fuzzer

 **Files are reorganized for display purpose.
-Hence, the paths in the files are incorrect**
+Hence, the paths in the files may not be correct**

 Implementation tested are provided as submodule in the repo.